If you’ve access to high-speed fiber connections from Google and AT&T, you are supposed to confuse about choosing between the two.

 First of all, AT&T Fiber is an excellent service provider, regardless of the pricey internet plans.
 And these not-so-cost-effective plans do not usually go down well with the customers.
 Even though I enjoyed the coverage and plans offered by AT&T, not every customer has such an open mind.
-Even if you scour the internet carefully, some AT&T Fiber reviews aren’t always filled with optimism.
+Even if you scour the internet carefully, some AT&T Fiber reviews aren’t always optimistic.

 However, Google Fiber’s happy customer base doesn’t have much to complain about.
-Yes, bundles are scare, but Google more than makes up for the same by following the three essential principles:
+Yes, bundles are scarce, but Google more than makes up for the same by following the three essential principles:

 - Transparent pricing